keebenthusiast/Kiss-Light_Hub/README.md

 ![RPi wiring](./KissLight_RPI_RF_433_wiring_diagramv2.png)

-The wiring can be done with either the Raspberry Pi 0 W (as shown), or with a regular Raspberry Pi.
+The wiring can be done with either the Raspberry Pi 0 W (as shown), or with any Raspberry Pi with 40 pins.
 Though this has not been tested with a Raspberry Pi 4 yet.

 Make sure to have 3 different colored LEDs, the 3 red LEDs on the diagram are there to indicate that LEDs are a part of this project.